A Study to Evaluate the Efficacy and Safety of CC-220 in Subjects With Active Systemic Lupus Erythematosus

 - Have a diagnosis of SLE for at least 6 months prior to the Screening Visit and fulfill the 1997 update of the 1982 American College of Rheumatology (ACR) Classification Criteria for SLE at the Screening Visit.

-- At the Screening Visit a Systemic Lupus Erythematosus Disease Activity Index (2K)(SLEDAI 2K) score of ≥ 6 points, at least four points of which are a "clinical" SLEDAI 2K score.
-The "clinical" score is the SLEDAI 2K assessment score without the inclusion of points attributable to any urine or blood laboratory results including immunologic measures.
-Neurologic descriptors of the SLEDAI 2K are not counted towards the SLEDAI study entry criteria.
+- A SLEDAI 2K score of ≥ 6 points, WITH at least 4 points being a "clinical" SLEDAI 2K score.
+The "clinical" score excludes points attributable to any urine or blood laboratory results including immunologic measures.

 - At the Baseline Visit, a clinical SLEDAI 2K score of ≥ 4 points.